 Not all wisdom teeth emerge normally

-Because they are late arrivals in your mouth there may not be sufficient space to accommodate them as the adjacent teeth may have spread out to such an extent that they can be partially locked below the gum line or in the jaw.
-At this stage they are referred to as impacted wisdom teeth.
+Because they are late arrivals in your mouth there may not be sufficient space to accommodate them.
+This is because the adjacent teeth may have spread out to such an extent that they can be partially locked below the gum line or in the jaw.
+At this stage, they are referred to as impacted.

-- Any wisdom teeth that aren’t in the expected position may allow particles of food to become lodged, making it difficult to remove them.
+- Any wisdom teeth that aren’t in the expected position may allow particles of food to become lodged.
+This makes it difficult to remove them.
 In the long run, this can lead to bacteria build-up and cavity formation.

-- A wisdom tooth that isn’t in quite the right place means there is little if any space between it and the adjacent molar.
-This makes cleaning difficult to achieve, especially flossing, as there is little space where the thread can slide between the teeth removing any damaging food particles or plaque that has started to form between the teeth.
+- A tooth that isn’t in quite the right place means there is little if any space between it and the adjacent molar.
+This makes cleaning difficult to achieve, especially flossing.
+Since there is little space where the thread can slide between the teeth.
+Food particles can’t be removed that could cause plaque to form between the teeth.

 - A wisdom tooth that has only partially emerged can offer bacteria a place to get into the gums where an infection could arise.

-- A wisdom tooth that has limited space to emerge may damage adjacent teeth.
+- A tooth that has limited space to emerge may damage adjacent teeth.

-- An impacted wisdom tooth could contribute to a cyst forming near or on the impacted tooth which may damage the roots of adjacent teeth or even destroy the teeth’s supporting bone structure.
+- An impacted wisdom tooth could contribute to a cyst forming near or on the impacted tooth.
+This may damage the roots of adjacent teeth or even destroy the teeth’s supporting bone structure.

 Keeping wisdom teeth in place